rickerp/scalardb-with-microservices/README.md

 Here is the schema of your architecture:
 ![alt text](https://github.com/rickerp/keio-acds-project/blob/microservices/Architecture.png)

-The communication between these 2 microservices is managed with ScalarDB and especially the `TwoWayTransaction???`.
+The communication between these 2 microservices is managed with ScalarDB and especially we use the `TwoPhaseCommitTransaction???` logic.
 Moreover, we used Spring Boot to generate a web support and application.

 # Execution and Command
 The project mist be load in the `localhost` host and the port `8180`.